Student Transfer Policies

 E. Consultation Between Sending and Receiving Institutions.

-(3) The receiving instituion shall inform a student in writing of the result of the consultation
+(3) The receiving institution shall inform a student in writing of the result of the consultation.

 (4) The decision arising out of a consultation constitutes the final decision of the receiving institution and is not subject to appeal.

-(1) A receiving institution shall report annually the progress of students who transfer from two-year and four-year institutions within the State to each community college and to the Secretary of the Maryland Higher Education Commission
+(1) A receiving institution shall report annually the progress of students who transfer from 2-year and 4-year institutions within the State to each community college and to the Secretary of the Maryland Higher Education Commission.

 (3) A receiving institution shall include in the reports comparable information on the progress of native students.